Plan B (if things don't go right)

 There are a few things that you may want to consider:

 - Why did you not succeed this time?
 Consider your realistic chances of getting into medical school.
-Assess the reasons on why you were unsuccessful this time (A-level grades, references, interview, admission tests).
+Assess the reasons why you were unsuccessful this time (A-level grades, references, interview, admission tests, for example).
 Get further advice and help from advisors who can give a realistic assessment of your chances.

-- Clearing: Medical schools have been known to reconsider borderline applicants if spaces are unfilled, so get on telephone straight away and talk to the schools.
+- Clearing: medical schools have been known to reconsider borderline applicants if spaces are unfilled, so get on the phone straight away and talk to the schools.

-- Re-apply: Refresh yourself, take a gap year (link) and re-apply next year with a stronger application.
+- Reapply: refresh yourself, take a gap year (see the earlier page in this section) and reapply next year with a stronger application.

-- Phone the school: If you just missed your offer, phone the medical school up and explain the situation.
+- Phone the school: if you just missed your offer, phone the medical school and explain the situation.
 If the school made too few offers then you just might have a chance.

-- Explain the extenuating situation: If there are circumstances that impacted on your exam performance (recent bereavement, illness etc.) make sure you have evidence (doctor’s note from before the exams, death certificate, letter from someone in authority) then present them to your school to write a letter of support.
+- Explain the extenuating situation: if there are circumstances that impacted on your exam performance (recent bereavement, illness, etc.) make sure you have evidence (doctor’s note from before the exams, death certificate, letter from someone in authority) and present it to your school to write a letter of support.